lroellin/HSRSync/README.md

 ## Requirements
 You need to have the Cisco AnyConnect VPN client installed.
 If it's not found, check the parameters in VPN.ps1

+## License
+I used the MIT license as I don't want you to open-source everything when you use this code in any of your code.
+It's appreciated though and I'm always happy about pull requests.

 ## Credits
 * VPN.ps1 is the work of www.cze.cz.
 Customized slightly
 * Toast notification code is the work of 'altrive'.
 Customized slightly.